 The experience of living in a supportive and caring community, i.e. a group living experience more akin to familial living and domesticity as compared to institutionalisation, is also fundamental to the therapeutic process.

 Learning is a life-long process not just a ‘home’, ‘classroom’ or ‘school’ process.
 We take advantage of all opportunities open to us for extending learning across the 24 hour cycle.
 This means that all adults are ‘educators’ in the broadest sense and that all experiences relating to individuals can be planned, monitored and evaluated and used to ‘accredit’ learning.
 Indeed there are valuable skills and experience across the whole adult team.
-We take full advantage of this when planning and accounting for the learning ‘curriculum’.
-However this does not mean a woolly or diffuse approach to learning.
-Quite the opposite as you can see from our ‘Outcomes’ page.
+We take full advantage of this when planning and accounting for the learning ‘curriculum’, however this does not mean a woolly or diffuse approach to learning.

 We start with the child: learning should fit around the child, not the child be made to fit a narrow or rigid model of learning.